Parallel Graver Basis Extraction for Nonlinear Integer Optimization: MAPE: Multi-start Augmentation via Parallel Extraction

 \subsection{Multi-start Augmentation via Parallel Extraction}

-Section~\ref{sec:parallel extraction} provides a GPU-based approach for Graver Basis extraction.
-Building upon this, we introduce the MAPLE algorithm for solving nonlinear integer programs.
-In particular, as the parallel extraction yields an approximate Graver test set that does not definitely certify optimality, MAPLE compensate for this by performing multiple augmentations in parallel.
-The initial feasible solutions to model~(\ref{eq:INLP}) are obtained by solving the following program:
+Section~\ref{sec:parallel extraction} provides a \black{parallel} approach for Graver basis extraction.
+Building upon this, we introduce the MAPE algorithm for solving nonlinear integer programs.
+In particular, as the parallel extraction only yields a \black{partial} Graver basis, MAPE compensates by performing multiple augmentations in parallel. \black{Initial feasible solutions to model~(\ref{eq:INLP}) are obtained by solving the following problem}:

-Here, $\lambda_3$ is a hyper-parameter that balances integrality and the satisfaction of linear constraints.
-It can be easily shown that any optimal solution to this quadratic problem corresponds to a feasible solution to model~(\ref{eq:INLP}).
-Furthermore, model~(\ref{eq:init sol}) can be efficiently optimized from diversified initial points using Adam, as discussed in Section~\ref{sec:parallel extraction}.
-Let $S_0\subseteq S$ denote the collected feasible solutions to model~(\ref{eq:INLP}).
-Starting from each $\bar x\in S_0$, MAPLE performs $|S_0|$ parallel augmentations via the extracted Graver test set, and finally returns the best solution found.
+where $\lambda_3$ is a hyper-parameter that balances integrality against satisfaction of linear constraints, and any optimal solution to Problem~(\ref{eq:init_sol}) is feasible for model~(\ref{eq:INLP}). \black{Starting from diversified initial points, Problem~(\ref{eq:init_sol}) can be optimized in parallel using Adam}, as discussed in Section~\ref{sec:parallel extraction}.
+Let $S_0\subseteq S$ denote the set of feasible solutions to model~(\ref{eq:INLP}).
+Beginning from each $\bar x\in S_0$, MAPE performs $|S_0|$ parallel augmentations via the extracted partial Graver basis and finally returns the best solution found.